 In a culture that is seeing a steady increase in split families, the answers to these questions are becoming more and more important.
 You must know your car insurance options as a parent of a young driver.

-At this time, it appears that no states require junior drivers license holders to have their own separate, distinct policies.
+- Teenagers do not need to carry their own policy – At this time, it appears that no states require junior drivers license holders to have their own separate, distinct policies.
 Some states don’t even require that such drivers be specifically added to a parent’s policy until age 21.

-In the case of a split household – where mother and father are either separated or divorced – the question of whose policy will cover the child can be a sticky issue.
+- Parents who are separated or divorced are not exempt from ensuring their child is insured – In the case of a split household – where mother and father are either separated or divorced – the question of whose policy will cover the child can be a sticky issue.

 What happens if I don’t add my child to my insurance policy?

 The reality of car insurance is that coverage is provided for individual drivers and their individual cars.
 That’s why driving history and risk assessment are part of determining insurance rates.

-Therefore, if you fail to add your child to your insurance policy the provider may refuse to pay a claim incurred by the actions of that child.
+If you fail to add your child to your insurance policy the provider may refuse to pay a claim incurred by the actions of that child.

 As a further demonstration of how this works, consider what’s known in the industry as temporary car insurance.
 Temporary car insurance is purchased, among other reasons, to cover non-immediate family members, friends, or acquaintances who might borrow your car.